pascomnet/documentation/mobydick/content_en/10integration/04exchange.md

 pascom Labels can be used to display additional information from the Exchange within the pascom Company Phonebook.

 In this example, we will save Exchange contact's work department using the label **Department**.
-This label label will then not only be visible in the telephone book, but also in the call history logs as well as various additional caller information masks.
+This label will then not only be visible in the telephone book, but also in the call history logs as well as various additional caller information masks.

 #### Add Labels